01000001-01001110/PowershellProfileBackup/README.md

 = Process<br>
 = Service<br>

-I also use the cortana default voice to verbally queue you to what the script is doing as I have not figured out how to create jobs/runspaces yet. <br>
+I use the cortana default voice to verbally queue you to what the script is doing as I have not figured out how to create jobs/runspaces yet. <br>
 <br>
 <br>
 -Alan Newingham